Raagul-Karthiken/Git-Shared/README.md

 #git-linux
-New git to sore files
+New git to store files